Share

 For some types of products, like subscriptions or bookings, you’ll need to add an additional plugin, which is why you see a price listed next to those product types.
 We’ll talk more about WooCommerce plugins later in this tutorial:

-WooCommerce Tutorial 4 Product Types
+WooCommerce Product Types

 The Business Details section has two parts.
 First, it will ask you how many products you plan to sell and whether you’re already selling via any other channels (such as a physical store or another online platform like eBay or Amazon):

-WooCommerce Tutorial 5 Business Details
+WooCommerce Business Details

 Then, WooCommerce will prompt you to add “Included business features.”
 These come in the form of plugins.
 We recommend expanding the complete list and unchecking all tools in the “Grow Your Store” section.
 In the next part of this series, we’ll cover marketing your store and recommend some better options.